tophat17/jelly-request/README.md

 ![App Running Screenshot](images/image-running-demo.png)

-*The app shows real-time progress as it processes each movie, finds matches, and successfully requests them in Jellyseerr. to-date by automatically adding the top trending movies from IMDb to Jellyseerr.
-You don't have to search for what's popular—the app does it for you.*
+*The app shows real-time progress as it processes each movie, finds matches, and successfully requests them in Jellyseerr.*

 ---

 ## What It Does